llm-bible/llm-bible.github.io/chatbot.markdown

   document.getElementById("messages").appendChild(message);
 }

-// Function to format bot response into HTML bullet points function formatBotResponse(papers) {
+// Function to format bot response into HTML bullet points with proper capitalization function formatBotResponse(papers) {
   if (!Array.isArray(papers)) {
     console.warn("Response JSON is not an array:", papers);